THOSE WHO HAVE BEEN FORGIVEN MUCH, LOVE MUCH

 The woman humbles herself before Jesus with a repentant heart.
 She expresses her sincere devotion by covering His feet with her kisses… an act of true humility.
 In His gentle presence, her tears fall from her eyes, washing over His feet… tears of sorrow for her past sins… and tears of joy for being with the One to whom she owes her life.
 She dries away the tears with her tresses.

-“Now when the Pharisee who had invited Him saw this, he spoke to himself, saying, ‘This Man, if He were a prophet, would know who and what manner of woman this is who is touching Him, for she is a sinner.’” – Luke 7:39
+When the Pharisee who had invited Him saw this, he said to himself, ‘If this man were a prophet, He would know who is touching Him and what kind of woman she is—that she is a sinner.’ – Luke 7:39

 Simon appears to not be a believer, showing no empathy for this woman.
 He doubts that Jesus is even a prophet.
 For a prophet would never deign to allow such a woman to come near.
 According to custom, one with a divine calling must remain pure, separate from sinners.